ngupange/training_centre_app/README.md

 ---
 ## R8 Describe your projects models in terms of the relationships they have with each other

+In this project I will be tracking 7 tables :

+- #### Roles ####
+This API will have 4 differents users role an *Admin* in charge of the system, A *student*, an *instructor*, *user* who will be a default role for any user who sign in before he gets approved by admin Roles table will hold 3 details about each record.
+-- *role id*: as a primary key to identifies each subject -- *role*: a title of role
+-- *description:* Explanation about user or some comments about a specific user.
+---
+## R9 Discuss the database relations to be implemented in your application

 - A **user** can have one and only one **role**, but a **role** can held by many **users**.
 (1 - 1)
 - An **Instructor** can have a single account each (**user**) and and an account (**user**) is for a single **instructor** (1 -1)
 - A **Student** can have a single account (**user**) and an account(**user**) is for a single **Student** (1 - 1)